MatteoDiTucci/software-design/README.md

   as functional tests already provide coverage.
 If the class under test uses other classes whose construction is cumbersome, those can be replaced with   [doubles](#Mock-vs-stub-vs-spy)

+  I disagree with the first statement: "Check that a class behaves as expected".
+Unit tests verify units of code, whether it is a class, a method or part of a method.
+I don't think you mean that, but the statement makes it look like there is a 1-to-1 correspondence of `Class <---> UnitTest`.

 The above list is ordered by how much time a test takes to execute, from the slowest (acceptance) to the fastest (unit).
 For this reason, it is recommended to have a pyramid of tests: a handful of acceptance tests, some functional and infrastructure tests and many unit tests.
 In particular:

+What are "infrastructure tests"?
+Respect your previous terminology, if you called them "Integration tests", keep calling them like that here.

 * **Acceptance tests**
   Only for default uses of a feature